Phillies Primary Logo

-The insignia of Philadelphia Phillies, also known as the Phillies logo, has undergone several modifications over the years.
-The Phillies logo has changed 9 different time over the 100 years of history.
+The insignia of the Philadelphia Phillies, also known as the Phillies logo, has undergone several modifications over the years.
+The Phillies logo has changed 9 different times over its 100 years of history.

 The latest logo is comprises of a blue baseball infield trimmed in white and scarlet red with a white Liberty Bell inside and “Phillies” in scarlet red wordmark and underscore with blue stars dotting the “I”s in white trim.

 A maroon letter “P” with a baseball in the center of the letter “P.” The letter “P” represents the team nickname Phillies.

 A red letter “P” with a baseball in the center of the letter “P.” The letter “P” represents the team nickname Phillies.

 In 1976 the Phillies debuted their short lived mascots Phil and Phyllis.
 Phil and his counterpart Phyllis were children dressed in colonial garb.
 Phil is seen tossing a baseball and holding a bat while Phylis is ready to play with her glove.
 A wordmark “Phillies” in red with a baseball inside the letter “P” and a red border.

 A red letter “P” with a baseball in the center of the letter “P” and a wordmark below “phillies” in red.

 The Phillies logo changed to a red Phillies cap with a baseball circling around the cap with four blue stars.
 A wordmark “Phillies” in red circling as well.

 1946 - 1949

 In 1946 the Phillies changed logos to a square red background with a bat at the bottom.
 On top is a Phillies baseball player sliding with a catcher attempting to catch a baseball.
 A wordmark below the players “Fightin’ Phillies” scripted in white.